pprzybyt/Cylindical-Arm/README.md

 Project consists of a model of cylindrical arm which we can move in diferent directions (up, down, rotation, putting forward and slipping in).
 We can also record trajectory of a random movement (also interaction witn a primitive - in this case it's a ball).
-We can change the view on the arm by pressing and moving mouse and also move closer or farther by scrolling.
+We can change the view of the arm by pressing and moving mouse and also move closer or farther by scrolling.
 <br>

 - UP Arrow - up